SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 ![openshot clips](/sm_blog/assets/images/experience-cover-images/openshot-clips.jpg)
 <span class="caption">This is the violin part in the OpenShot project timeline.</span>

-It was very difficult to synch every single clip, indeed I encountered many problems, but in the end I managed to fix everything and it was (almost) all  parts in the right tempo. <br>
-Merging multiple videos at the same time has both **overloaded my PC** and **created audio clipping**; despite these sufferings, fortunately I was able to complete my job (some audio clipping is still there, but before it was much worse!).
+Trying to synch every single clip all together with the right tempo made me clash with many problems: merging multiple videos at the same time has both **overloaded my PC** and **created audio clipping**; despite these sufferings, fortunately in the end I was able to complete my job and fix (almost) everything (some audio clipping and bad synchronization is still there in some parts, but before it was much worse!).

 Also sizes changed drastically (I would never have thought so much), after cutting and deleting the wrong/bad  recordings: